 Life with diabetes is filled with challenges and struggles but it also has its victories.
-Here are some great diabetes supports and resources to help you.
+Here are some great diabetes resources and supports to help you.

 Conferences and Meet ups

 Conferences, webinars, and local events can be a great way to learn as well as find people who have the same experiences as you.
 You can instantly enjoy a feeling of coming home as you spend time with other people with diabetes who get “it”.

 They offer outdoor adventures at various times throughout North America.
 Whether you are newly diagnosed or have lived with diabetes for many years, Connected in Motion offers you a chance to connect with others and share information and learning.

 According to their website, Connected in Motion is a group of “people with Type 1 diabetes who share a vision: to create a culture of support and engagement in diabetes self-management through peer-based experiential diabetes education, sport, and outdoor adventure.”

 The Children with Diabetes organization offers an extensive website filled with resources and information.
 They also host the world’s biggest diabetes community each year in Florida.

 You can join CWD in Florida or at one of their regional

 iChallenge Diabetes was created by Olympic athlete Chris Jarvis to help families and people living with diabetes.
 They offer family outings as well as adventures for teens and adults of all ages. iChallenge Diabetes further offers educational sessions to help schools understand what people living with diabetes are experiencing.
 Click here to find an iChallenge Diabetes event in your area.

 Sometimes peer support isn’t enough.
 Talking to someone who understands can make all of the difference in the world.
 Whether you need assistance with readings or simply coping with everyday life, it is important to reach out and get help.